HELP! HAAAALP! AN ALIEN IS TRYING TO DO EXPERIMENTS ON ME!!!!

 - A brand style guide.
 Strong brands are consistent!
 Make sure that you create a super snazzy style guide so that all the elements of your brand (design elements for your blog, website, promotional materials, etc) are cohesive.
 I wrote an entire post on how to do that right here.

 What are you going to do to help bring in the moo-lah?
 Writing out how you will make the big bucks will be a huge help when it comes to deciding what type of content you should create!
 Plus it's kind of fun.
+Write down all your juicy ideas on:

 - Services.
 Will you be offering any?
 What about in the near future?
 Record any and all ideas!
+Get creative and don't censor yourself when brainstorming.

 - Products.
 Will you be offering any products?
 Digital things like ebooks, guides and workbooks?
 Tangible items?
 Memberships?
 Record all the goods that you might like to create, yo!